 - Test smoke alarms monthly, and replace batteries once a year.

-- Vacuum the heat registers each month, and have your system inspected twice annually by a professional HVAC technician.
+- Vacuum heat registers each month, and have your system inspected twice annually by a professional HVAC technician.

 - Routinely inspect your water heater for leaks.